NamrataRShivagunde/prompting-non-semantic-attributes/README.md

 # prompting-non-semantic-attributes

-The code is to load SuperGlue dtasets and evaluate them on OPT for specified template
+The code is to load SuperGlue datasets and evaluate them on OPT for specified template.
+Currently the code supports
+Dataset - RTE
+Model - OPT-30b and GPT-3

 Install the libraries by using